Parameter estimation of eccentric massive black hole binaries with LISA and its cosmological implications: Fisher-based parameter estimation of the typical binaries

-To clearly illustrate the improvement in parameter estimation when eccentricity is included in gravitational waves detectable by LISA, we construct mock observations of two representative MBHB systems based on the population models presented in Ref.~\cite{Klein:2015hvg}.
-Specifically, we select typical events from the ``popIII'' and ``Q3d'' models.
-We omit the ``Q3nod'' model here, as we have verified that the presence or absence of delay does not qualitatively alter our conclusions regarding eccentricity.
+For the illustrative examples in this section, we select typical events from the ``Pop3'' and ``Q3d'' models.
+The ``Q3nod'' model is omitted here, as we have verified that the presence or absence of merger delays does not qualitatively affect the conclusions regarding the impact of eccentricity.
 We mock up the typical events for each scenario by choosing component masses corresponding to the peak values of their respective mass distributions.
-For the popIII model, we consider the binary with masses $ (m_1,m_2)=(10^{2.7},10^{2.6})~M_{\odot}$ at a redshift of $z=1$.
-Although the redshift distribution for popIII sources peaks at higher values ($z \simeq 8$), we select $z=1$ to ensure a sufficient SNR for the Fisher matrix analysis.
+For the PopIII model, we consider the binary with masses $ (m_1,m_2)=(10^{2.7},10^{2.6})~M_{\odot}$ at a redshift of $z=1$.
+Although the redshift distribution for PopIII sources peaks at higher values ($z \simeq 8$), we select $z=1$ to ensure a sufficient SNR for the Fisher matrix analysis.
 For the Q3d model, we select the binary with $ (m_1,m_2)=(10^{5.5},10^{5.3})~M_{\odot} $ at the peak of its redshift distribution $z=4.3$.
 The luminosity distance of each binary is computed assuming a flat $\Lambda$CDM cosmology with $H_0=67.26\,{\rm km\,s^{-1}\,Mpc^{-1}}$ and $\Omega_m=0.315$~\cite{Rosenberg:2022sdy}.
 The chirp mass $\mathcal{M}_c$ and symmetric mass ratio $\eta$ are then derived from the component masses.
 All waveform parameters are defined in the detector frame.
 To account for the impact of source orientation, we generate 1000 independent realizations of the angular parameters $P_{\rm ang}$ for each binary, sampling from isotropic distributions with $\cos\theta\in[-1,1]$, $\phi\in[0,2\pi]$, $\cos\iota\in[0,1]$, $\psi\in[0,2\pi]$, $\beta\in[0,2\pi]$.
 Without loss of generality, the coalescence time and phase are fixed to $t_c=0$ and $\phi_c=0$.
-Since the EPC waveform model is validated for initial eccentricities up to $e_0=0.4$~\cite{Huerta:2014eca}, we consider four discrete values of the initial eccentricity at the reference frequency $f_0=10^{-4}\,\rm Hz$, namely $e_0=0, 0.1, 0.2$, and $0.4$.
+Since the EPC waveform model is validated for initial eccentricities up to $e_0=0.4$~\cite{Huerta:2014eca}, we consider four discrete values of the initial eccentricity at the reference frequency $f_0=10^{-4}\,\rm Hz$, namely, $e_0=0, 0.1, 0.2$, and $0.4$.
 In total, this procedure yields $2\times4\times1000=8000$ mock realizations.
-Fig.~\ref{fig:snr} displays the dependence of the SNR on the inclination angle for the two representative binaries in the circular case observed by LISA.
+Figure.~\ref{fig:snr} displays the dependence of the SNR on the inclination angle for the two representative binaries in the circular case observed by LISA.
 As expected, the SNR decreases with increasing inclination angle.
 For a given binary, we find that the SNR does not vary significantly with eccentricity.